 I have put in over 75 miles in these shoes, and they show no sign of wear and tear.
 Overall, I highly recommend these shoes, and they are usually my first choice for hard ground trail running and racing.
 Thank you, Salomon, for making the ultimate trail shoe.

 - The 6th iteration of the Salomon S-Lab Sense features a quick-drying, breathable mesh that provides the foot with a well-ventilated environment.
 The single-layer mesh is very Iight and durable enough to withstand the damaging nature of the trail.

 - For a reliable grip while running on varied terrains, the Salomon S-Lab Sense 6 features the Premium Wet Traction Contragrip®.
 This outsole technology provides the non-slip traction needed for technical trail running.

-The S-Lab Sense 6 is a unisex trail running shoe that has a standard running shoe length.
+The S-Lab Sense 6 just like its latest version, the S-Lab Sense 7 is a unisex trail running shoe that has a standard running shoe length.
 It is available in men’s sizing.
 Women who want to purchase the shoe must go one size larger than the equivalent men’s size to get the right fit.
 The shoe is available in a standard medium width.

-The outsole of the shoe utilizes the Premium Wet Traction Contragrip® technology.
+Similar to the well known Salomon Sense Ride 2, the outsole of this shoe utilizes the Premium Wet Traction Contragrip® technology.
 It is specifically designed to deliver non-slip traction on wet and muddy surfaces.
 It also provides durability to the sole unit of the shoe.